nekumonokat/ISP_web_audio_app/README.md

 ISSUES FOUND:
 (CANNOT FIX) When considering the reversing, if I put it to reverb.set(), which is where it is meant to be at, the application crashes.
 However if I put it as reverb.reverse() which does not exist, the code can run, but the state of whether reverb is enabled or disabled does not work properly.
 Due to time constraints, I will not be able to fix this since there is no research on my end that can help me solve this.

-(TO BE FIXED) When doing the code enhancements that allow users to select the filter type, it seems that you need to disable the filter effect, then enable it again for it to show the changes.
+(ISSUE FIXED) When doing the code enhancements that allow users to select the filter type, it seems that you need to disable the filter effect, then enable it again for it to show the changes.
 Unable to know where is the problem, may need to disable filter once filter type is changed.